UK Economy: Productivity vs Growth

 will achieve two things:

-1) We will reduce the number
+1) Reduce the number

 of workers we actually need to do the work and